IBM/esindex-operator/README.md

  - Secret
  - ConfigMap

-You may choose to use anyone of these options.  `esindex.yaml`, `esindex_secret.yaml` and `esindex_configmap.yaml` contain examples for each of them, respectively.
+You may choose to use any one of these options.  `esindex.yaml`, `esindex_secret.yaml` and `esindex_configmap.yaml` contain examples for each of them, respectively.
 The following commands assume the use of Binding.ibmcloud.ibm.com as the source.

 1. Create an elasticserch service instance on IBM Cloud: